rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 Rsyslog has support for
 configuration checking.
-It offers a special command line switch (-N<*value*>) that puts it into "config verfication mode".
+It offers a special command line switch (-N<*value*>) that puts it into "config verification mode".
 In that mode, it interprets and checks the configuration file, but does not startup.
 This mode can be used in parallel to a running instance of rsyslogd.